piclas-framework/piclas/docs/documentation/userguide/workflow.md

 * The order of defined variables is with one exception irrelevant, except for the special case when redefining boundaries.
 However, it is preferable to group similar variables together.

-The options and underlying models are discussed in Chapter {ref}`features-and-models/index:Features & Models`, while the available output options are given in Chapter {ref}`visu_output:Visualization & Output`.
+The options and underlying models are discussed in Chapter {ref}`userguide/features-and-models/index:Features & Models`, while the available output options are given in Chapter {ref}`userguide/visu_output:Visualization & Output`.
-Due to the sheer number of parameters available, it is advisable to build upon an existing parameter file from one of the tutorials in Chapter {ref}`tutorials/index:Tutorials`.
+Due to the sheer number of parameters available, it is advisable to build upon an existing parameter file from one of the tutorials in Chapter {ref}`userguide/tutorials/index:Tutorials`.

 ## Simulation